turingschool/backend-curriculum-site/module3/lessons/advanced_activerecord_redux.md

 end
 ```

----

-# Partner Practice
+## Practice

-Find the 5 customers who have spent the most money
+With a partner, see if you can find the five customers who have spent the most money.

 * What tables will be involved?
 * What is the important information from those tables?
 * Why?
 * Where will this method likely live?

+## Resources

+* [Video](https://www.youtube.com/watch?v=OccKyvGvLKE&t=1329s) from a past class and the core ideas